DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/BILLING/Community-and-Disability-Care.md

 Navigate to: **Care services >  Billing > Generate billing transaction**

 1.  **Journal posting date –** Enter the posting date for the transaction
-2.  **End date –** Enter the last date to be included in the scheduled billing run, ie. The date you want to bill to.
+2.  **End date—** Enter the last date to be included in the scheduled billing run, i.e., the date you want to bill.
 3. Click on **Filter** - Use the filter options (Customer account, service code etc.) to select which clients or billing schedule lines will be included.
 The system will generate billing transactions for all clients where there are billing schedule lines that meet the filter requirements entered, so ensure that these filters allow the selection of only the billing schedule lines that you want to include.
 4. Click **OK** when the filters have all been entered
 5. Click **OK** to start the Generate billing transactions process unless you want to run it in batch processing or set up a recurrence – refer to steps 6 to 10 if this is required.
 6.  *If required, set up the job to run in the background.
 Select Batch processing to Yes.*
 7.  *Click on* **Recurrence**
-8.  *The default value is for the job to run once (End after: 1) If it is a requirement for the job to run at a regular interval, then set up the required recurrence pattern.*
+8.  *The default value is for the job to run once (End after: 1).
+If it is a requirement for the job to run at a regular interval, then set up the required recurrence pattern.*
 9.  *Click* **OK** *to close the Recurrence form.*
 10. *Click* **OK** *to add the job to the batch queue.*